EA Directory

 MOM frames agency support and direct hiring as distinct MDW hiring options [mom-hiring-options][mom-mdw-hub].

-If an agency is under revocation, suspension, or surveillance, pause and verify more carefully in the directory [mom-ea-directory].
+If the agency is flagged, pause and verify again [mom-ea-directory].

 Check the agency in MOM's EA Directory.